Irrational-Encoding-Wizardry/guide.encode.moe/encoding/scenefiltering.md

 Once you've done all of that, you're done with filtering your source—at least for the most part.
 Now all you need to do is add `ReplaceFramesSimple` calls.
-For this, you require the plugin [RemapFrames](https://github.com/Irrational-Encoding-Wizardry/Vapoursynth-RemapFrames/releases) or the native Python version in [fvsfunc](https://github.com/Irrational-Encoding-Wizardry/fvsfunc/blob/master/fvsfunc.py)[^1].
+For this, you need either the plugin [RemapFrames](https://github.com/Irrational-Encoding-Wizardry/Vapoursynth-RemapFrames/releases) or the native Python version in [fvsfunc](https://github.com/Irrational-Encoding-Wizardry/fvsfunc/blob/master/fvsfunc.py)[^1].